 The last method I want to suggest is to live on “rice and beans” (as Dave Ramsey would say) for a month or two until you save up enough money to bank a month’s worth of expenses.

 This can be tough, especially if you’re currently getting out of debt by working your debt snowball; however, I think this method would be the most comforting and the stress-out-the-least-each-month (that’s the technical term) method because you are basically building your budget around the prior month’s income.

 By using one of these three methods to determine your base income you can be certain that you won’t over/under-budget or overextend yourself during the month and come up short, forcing you to either use credit or dip into your emergency fund.

 What to Do if Your Irregular Income Doesn’t Cover All Expenses?

 When creating your budget on an irregular income, if you have a month that might be short you will have to make a few adjustments.

 You will have to prioritize your expenses.
 I know that can be overwhelming but just remember, once you’re out of debt there should be plenty of money to cover every expense, every month.

 Number your expenses in order of priority. #1 being the most important – absolutely must be paid that month.
 These should include your basic needs: shelter, utilities, food, and transportation.
 So all essential expenses pertaining to those categories should be the first few numbers on your list.

 Next, number the rest of your expenses accordingly.

 Hint: now is the time to make good, honest choices.
-Changing your behavioral patterns and creating new habits are essential to success in budgeting!
+Changing your behavioral patterns and creating new habits is essential to success in budgeting.